zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec04.md

 a major operational impact if the master name server is down for that long.

 There is no clear recommendation of the exact validity periods to use with DNSSEC.
-Shorter validity than 12 hours will give a serious operational problem just in case of temporary network problems, and longer than 180 days will create wide open holes for replay attacks.
+Shorter validity than 12 hours until expiration will give a serious operational problem just in case of temporary network problems, and longer than 180 days will create wide open holes for replay attacks.

 The considerations are described in [RFC6781] (https://tools.ietf.org/html/rfc6781).